 - Standard Turn Signal Switch.
 General Motors has used the same switch type for over two decades.
 The changes between types are minor, so there shouldn’t be major differences.

 - Connector Plugs.
 These depend on your application.
 Therefore, you might need 3 7/8” plugs.
 On the other hand, you could use bigger or smaller.
 The plug’s bottom has letters.
 So, each letter corresponds to a particular wire.
 Therefore, this is the guide to use when wiring steering columns.

 - White.
 You connect it to terminal P on the harness plug.
 It serves as the brake light feed.
 Therefore, the cornering lights and turn signals can work even if you are braking.

 - Green.
 So, find the N letter on the plug and connect green wires to it.
-Thanks to that, the right rear turn signal and brake will work.
+Thanks to that, the right rear turn signal and the brake will work.

 - Yellow.
 This one gives power to the left rear turn signal and brake lights.
 Therefore, you connect it to the M terminal.

 - Purple.
 It goes to terminal L on the plug.
 Furthermore, it’s important to send power to the turn signal switch.
-If you don’t have a fuse panel, hook it up to a switched lead.
+If you don’t have a fuse panel, hook it to a switched lead.

 - Brown.
 So, this wire goes into the K terminal.
 That will ensure the four-way flasher works.

 - Dark blue.
 You have two blue wires, so pay attention to their tones.
 Therefore, connect the dark blue one to terminal J. You send power to the right front turn signal and auto indicator light.